Blessing of animals

 Blessing of animals can be either of the animal or of the human-animal relationship, and can apply to pets and other companion animals, or to agricultural animals and working and other animals which humans depend on or interact with.

 Blessing of animals, or of the slaughtering process, before slaughter, is a key element of some religions.

 Ceremonial blessing of companion animals occurs throughout the world, for example, Australia, Canada, Scotland, Spain, and the United States.

 Blessing of animals is a religious activity, and occurs broadly across most religions in some form, including, for example, across Christianity, Islam, Judaism, Shinto, Unitarian Universalism, amongst others.

 Secular respect for animals is also strong, for example, World Animal Day, an international day of action for animal rights and welfare celebrated annually, but is still held on 4 October, the feast day of Francis of Assisi, a Christian patron saint of animals.

 Christianity

-Annually now, on or around October 4, Christians worldwide celebrate the Feast of Saint Francis with a blessing of animals and prayers for creation.
+Annually now, on or around October 4, Christians worldwide celebrate the Feast of Saint Francis—the conclusion of Creationtide—with a blessing of animals and prayers for creation.

-Catholicism has specific liturgies for the blessing of animals, highlighting creation and interdependence.
+Catholicism and Evangelical Lutheranism have specific liturgies for the blessing of animals, highlighting creation and interdependence.
 United Methodists also have a specific liturgy highlighting creation and mutual interdependence.

-Separate variants of Christianity will sometimes combine to hold joint, ecumenical, animal blessing ceremonies, for example Catholic and Episcopal Church (United States) churches.
+Separate variants of Christianity will sometimes combine to hold joint, ecumenical, animal blessing ceremonies, for example Catholic, Lutheran and Episcopal/Anglican churches.